 , depending on the size of the property.

 Relying on Future Appreciation

 Avoid falling into the trap of assuming the future when you are buying property.
 Seasoned investors will tell you their philosophy was to acquire a property under value, hold it for a certain amount of time, and then sell it years later after its value appreciated.
 However, nobody can predict appreciation, and if you hold a property waiting for it to happen, you may be holding it for longer than expected.
-Sure, this approach may be beneficial when the market is hot and values are risingnobody can tell when the market will turnaround the appreciation you were banking on goes out the window.
+Sure, this approach may be beneficial when the market is hot and values are rising, but nobody can tell when the market will turn around and the appreciation you were banking on goes out the window.

 Let’s face it, multifamily properties don’t hit the market quite as often as single-family investment opportunities.
 There are fewer of them, and they’re usually held for a long time (since they’re such good investments).
-Many investors who are trying to break into multifamily real estate find that it takes longer than they expected to discover a investment start with.
+Many investors who are trying to break into multifamily real estate find that it takes longer than they expected to discover an investment property worth starting with.

 Every landlord faces regulations regarding how a property can be rented.
 Investors who own multifamily properties face evenmore regulations.
 Before investing in a property on your own, make sure you understand local, state, and federal regulations regarding multifamily properties.

 Tenants are the fundamental life line of a multifamily project.
 An investor’s ability to strategically market the property to attract and retain tenants is crucial to the success of the project.Understanding the competition and creating a unique product is vital.